anacierdem/ed64/README.md

 - [ ] Implement direct SD card access via `libdragon` filesystem API.
 - [ ] Implement a debugger for debugging the RSP.

+## Development

+You can run `npm run format` to automatically check and fix javascript code style.

 ## Support

 If this tool helped you, consider supporting its development at;